jacmos3/LittleTraveler/README.md

 `npm install`

 ## 2. Configuring the .env files:
+`cd ethereum`

+`touch .env`

-go to ethereum/ folder and create `.env` file and write this on it:
+open ".env" file with your preferred text editor and write down this in it:

 `MNEMONIC = "[SEED]" #put here your mnemonic seed used to deploy the contract on the blockchain PROVIDER_URL = "[INFURA_PROVIDER_URL]" #insert here your infura url (go to infura.io, create account and new project, then select testnet you want to use i.e. rinkeby and then copy the link here)`